 The night came on dark but still dry.
 We arranged ourselves in our sleeping bags and went to sleep.
 Then past midnight the ranger's prediction came true.
 The storm didn't just pass through, however: on and on it went, the rain rushing loud on our tent and the ground shaking under us from the cracking thunder.
 The kids curled up closer as the storm grew louder, but after a while we all got used to it and drifted back to sleep.

 Sometime around two in the morning I woke to voices outside.
 I scrambled to peek my head out into the still-storming dark and saw shadowy figures standing by their tents.
 "Piak tang mot!" one of them whined.
 I knew enough Thai to understand.
 "Heh heh" I giggled to myself uncharitably and scooted back inside.
-I felt around the floor of the tent in the dark: not a single damp spot.
+I felt around the floor of our tent in the dark: not a single damp spot.

 In the morning we emerged to a sunny new day to find that all the other tents had been flooded while ours had stayed dry.
 "Our tent's the best!" the kids clucked.